HigherOrderCO/Bend/GUIDE.md

 ### Fold: consuming recursive datatypes

 Now, here's a question: how do we *sum* the elements of a tree?
 In Python, we could just use a loop.
 In Bend, we don't have loops.
-Fortunatelly, there is another construct we can use: is called `fold`, and it works like a *search and replace* for datatypes.
+Fortunately, there is another construct we can use: is called `fold`, and it works like a *search and replace* for datatypes.
 For example, consider the code below: